ekhurtado/SMIA/docs/getting_started.rst

 .. note::

-    The page that details the SMIA cooperative transport logistics use case is available at `<https://smia.readthedocs.io/en/cooperative_transport_logistics/use_cases/use_cases.html>`_.
+    The page that details the SMIA cooperative transport logistics use case is available at :octicon:`repo-pull;1em` :ref:`SMIA Use Cases`.

 Documentation project structure
 -------------------------------